 Creamy, delicious, and easy to make!
-This protein chia pudding is swirled with creamy peanut butter and topped with chocolate chips.
+This protein powder chia pudding is swirled with creamy peanut butter, topped with chocolate chips and packs in 19 grams of protein.
 Whip it up ahead of time for a make-ahead breakfast (or snack) and gain some fuel from something that tastes like dessert!

 Busy days just got better.